 - My favorite large saltwater reel for the money

-- Very smooth reel with a great drag system
+- It is a very smooth reel with a great drag system

 - A fully sealed body that will withstand harsh saltwater conditions

-- Shares many of the same parts of other much more expensive Shimano reels
+- It shares many of the same parts as other, much more expensive Shimano reels

 Features

-Hagane Body – The high-quality Hagane body provides a level of durability and rigidity that is required to withstand the torque of larger fish species.
+The high-quality Hagane body provides the durability and rigidity required to withstand the torque of larger fish species.
 One of the main advantages of a body with more rigidity is that you do not lose any cranking power due to the body flexing.

-High-quality materials and engineering like we see here in the Spheros SW are fairly common in your larger more expensive offshore spinning reels like the Shimano Stella Saltwater.
-I am glad to see that Shimano is applying the same quality to their less expensive models like the Spheros SW and the Saragosa SW.
+High-quality materials and engineering, like in the Spheros SW, are standard in your larger, more expensive offshore spinning reels, like the Shimano Stella Saltwater.
+I am glad that Shimano is applying the same quality to their less expensive models, like the Spheros SW and the Saragosa SW.

-Hagane cold-forged gearing – As with the majority of Shimano reels these days the Spheros SW is built with Hagane cold-forged gearing which produces an extremely smooth gearing system.
-This is achieved by a cold-forging process which allows for a more precise gear to be manufactured consistently than a cutting process.
+Like most Shimano reels, the Spheros SW is built with Hagane cold-forged gearing, producing a highly smooth gearing system.
+This is achieved by a cold-forging process, allowing more precise gear to be manufactured consistently than a cutting process.

-X-Ship Technology for perfect gear alignment – Shimano uses two bearings, one on each end of the pinion gear to support it, which means that the gears stay in perfect alignment.
-A typical challenge for many reels is that under a heavy load like a sailfish or large pelagic, the torque that is produced will have a tendency to twist the gears out of alignment.
+Shimano uses two bearings on each end of the pinion gear to support it, meaning the gears stay in perfect alignment.
+A typical challenge for many reels is that the torque produced will tend to twist the gears out of alignment under a heavy load like a sailfish or large pelagic.

-When this happens, you can feel the reel bogging down or binding when you crank it and the gears are going to wear quicker.
+When this happens, you can feel the reel bogging down or binding when you crank it, and the gears will wear quickly.

-X-Shield – Shimano has incorporated its X-Shield technology that previously has only been available on more expensive reels like the Stella into the Spheros SW reel.
+Shimano has incorporated its X-Shield technology, available only on more expensive reels like the Stella, into the Spheros SW reel.

-X-Shield consists of placing a number of sealing gaskets and O-rings in critical areas of the reel to eliminate the penetration of water and sand into the reel.
-This a fully sealed reel and you should feel confident that if you use it for wading, surf casting or from your kayak, that the reel is going to stand up to the harsh saltwater conditions.
+X-Shield consists of placing several sealing gaskets and O-rings in critical areas of the reel to eliminate the penetration of water and sand into the reel.
+This a fully sealed reel, and you should feel confident that if you use it for wading, surf casting, or from your kayak, the reel will withstand harsh saltwater conditions.

-As usual, don’t abuse this great design and still follow the rule of proper maintenance of your reels by cleaning thoroughly after each use with fresh water and something like SaltAway.
+As usual, don’t abuse this great design, and still follow the rule of properly maintaining your reels by cleaning thoroughly after each use with fresh water and something like SaltAway.

-Cross-Carbon Drag system – Shimano uses a Cross-Carbon Drag washer in the Scorrow SW which provides a smooth drag from the time you get pressure on it – all the way through the fight.
+Shimano uses a Cross-Carbon Drag washer in the Socorro SW, which provides a smooth drag from when you get pressure on it – through the fight.
 The Cross-Carbon Drag is a registered trademark of Shimano.

-Basically, the cross-carbon drag has a hatch pattern on it that provides for a strong and smooth drag that is needed when fighting larger pelagic species that love to run fast and hard.
+The cross-carbon drag has a hatch pattern that provides a strong and smooth drag needed when fighting larger pelagic species that love to run fast and hard.

-Cold-forged aluminum spool – The cold-forged aluminum spool is designed for strength and is much stronger than either a die-cast aluminum or graphite spool.
+The cold-forged aluminum spool is designed for strength and is much stronger than a die-cast aluminum or graphite spool.

 Features at a Glance